How Long Do Peace Lily Flowers Bloom? (And How To Care)

 When grown indoors, peace lily thrive in indirect sunlight and can even tolerate a lower light level than many houseplants.

-Peace lilies need well draining, moist soil and a container that has holes in the bottom of the pot.
+They need well draining, moist soil and a container that has holes in the bottom of the pot.
 Soil must be kept consistently moist but never water logged.
-(Read on for more tips!).

 Did you know?
 A peace lily is also known as a White Spathe.
 Spathiphyllum is the genus featuring over 40 different kinds of peace lily plants.
 These gorgeous evergreen plants feature shiny leaves and beautiful white flowers.